morrislaptop/vscode-open-in-sourcetree/README.md

-# VSC Open in GitTower
+# VSC Open in SourceTree

 Adds a command for opening the current project in [SourceTree](https://www.sourcetreeapp.com/).

 ## Install

 Run the following in the command palette:

 ```shell